Steph-Chong/scores/docs/paper.md

 We acknowledge and are grateful for the support of the Australian Bureau of Meteorology in supporting scientific research and the academic process.

 We would like to thank and acknowledge the National Computational Infrastructure (nci.org.au) for hosting the `scores` repository within their GitHub organisation.

-## Roadmap and Future Development (Probably delete this section, but wanted to keep until references sorted out in table)

-At the time of writing, the scores contained in this package are: Mean Squared Error (MSE), Mean Absolute Error (MAE), Root Mean Squared Error (RMSE), the Fixed Risk Multicategorical (FIRM) score [@Taggart:2022a], Continuous Ranked Probability Score (CRPS) for Cumulative Distribution Functions (CDFs) (including threshold-weighting, see [@Gneiting:2011]), CRPS for ensembles [@Gneiting_2007; @Ferro_2013], the Flip-Flop Index [@Griffiths:2019; @griffiths2021circular], Receiver Operating Characteristic (ROC) curves, the quantile score, and the Murphy score [@Ehm:2016].
-It also includes the Diebold-Mariano statistical test [@Diebold:1995] with both the [@Harvey:1997] and [@Hering:2011] modifications.
-Additionally it contains isotonic regression which is becoming an increasingly important tool in forecast verification and can be used to generate stable reliability diagrams [@dimitriadis2021stable].

-The `scores` roadmap includes:

-- The addition of more scores, metrics and statistical techniques
-- Further optimisation and performance improvements
-- Increased support for machine learning library integration
-- Additional notebooks exploring complex use cases in depth

 # References